liferay/lexicon-site/src/pages/docs/patterns/dropdowns.md

 ![dropdown menu with search field](../../../images/DropdownActions.png)

-#### Dropdown with checkbox
+#### Dropdown with checkbox or radio button

-This dropdown configuration is suitable to filter in or out dataset elements.
+Dropdowns can be configured to have checkboxes and/or radio button groups.
+A checkbox configuration can be suitable to filter in or out dataset elements.
+While, a radio button configuration can be suitable to establish the order criteria in a dataset.

 ![dropdown menu with a list of checkbox options](../../../images/DropdownCheckbox.png)